 Want to skip to a specific section?
 Just use the clickable menu.

-- What is the average salary for different digital marketing job titles?
+- Digital marketing salary for different job titles

 - Key takeaways and further reading

 Digital marketers are in high demand, and their wages often reflect this.
 As with any job, several factors influence the amount you can expect to earn, regardless of how much experience you have.
-Company size, geographic location, and industry all play into your total take.
+Company size, geographic location, and industry all determine your total take.

 That said, we’ve compiled salary data for several roles, from entry-level to director, that you can use as benchmarks for what to expect.